Mathew Knowles

 Mathew Knowles (born January 9, 1952) is an American record executive, businessman and university lecturer.
 He is best known for being the manager of Destiny's Child.
 He also once managed the solo careers of his daughters Beyoncé and Solange Knowles.

 Knowles is the founder of Music World Entertainment, which embraces country, gospel and children's music.

 Early life and education

 Knowles was born in Gadsden, Alabama, the son of Lou Helen (née Hogue) and Matthew Q. Knowles.
+In 1958, at the age of six, he integrated a Catholic elementary school.
+He continued his education as a pioneer for desegregation until college, being among the first Black students to attend the University of Tennessee at Chattanooga (UTC) from 1970 to 1972.
+While at UTC, he pursued studies in business administration and was an active student.
+He played as a guard/forward on the UTC Mocs basketball team during the 1971–72 season, where they achieved a 20–7 record.

-He is a 1974 graduate of Fisk University in Nashville, Tennessee, where he earned both a Bachelor of Arts degree in Economics and a Bachelor of Science degree in Business Administration.
-He has an MBA in Strategic Planning and Organizational Culture and a Ph.D. from Cornerstone Christian Bible College.
+Following his sophomore year, Knowles transferred to Fisk University, a historically Black college in Nashville, Tennessee, where he was a member of the Omega Psi Phi fraternity and earned both a Bachelor of Arts degree in Economics and a Bachelor of Science degree in Business Administration.
+He also has an MBA in Strategic Planning and Organizational Culture and a Ph.D. from Cornerstone Christian Bible College.